fyzanshaik/linklens-extension/README.md

 ### 3. The Network Layer: `declarativeNetRequest`

 To bypass the final layer of embedding protection, Glimpse uses the `declarativeNetRequest` API to modify network headers.
 It removes several security headers (`X-Frame-Options`, `Content-Security-Policy`, etc.) from the server's response *before* they reach the browser.
 This is what allows Glimpse to preview sites with even the strictest security policies.

-The `declarativeNetRequestFeedback` permission is crucial for this step to work.
+Crucially, these modifications are narrowly scoped and only apply to requests loaded within the Glimpse preview frame (`"resourceTypes": ["sub_frame"]`), ensuring that the extension does not interfere with normal browsing.

 ### File Structure